hindu-comm/mail_stream_indology/2014/07/Alchemy_metaphor/27__Dominik_Wujastyk.md

 > and Medieval India.
 >

-​The 1956 reworking by Priyadaranjan Ray of Prafulla Chandra Rây's 1902 volumes is an interesting "moment" in the history of Indian science in the immediate post-colonial period.
+The 1956 reworking by Priyadaranjan Ray of Prafulla Chandra Rây's 1902 volumes is an interesting "moment" in the history of Indian science in the immediate post-colonial period.
 It is not a reprint of Rây's original books, but a re-framing.
 It was published by the Indian Chemical Society,